WICG/view-transitions/explainer.md

 # Interactivity and accessibility

-Page transitions are a purely visual affordance.
+- Page transitions are a purely visual affordance.
 In terms of interactivity, transition elements will behave like `div`s regardless of the original element.
 Developers could break this intent by adding interactivity directly to the transition element, e.g. by deliberately adding a `tabindex` attribute.
 But this isn't recommended.

-The page transition stage will be hidden from assistive technologies such as screen readers.
+- The page transition stage will be hidden from assistive technologies such as screen readers.
+- The duration for which DOM rendering is suppressed, to allow an author to asynchronously switch to the new DOM, input processing is also paused.
+This is necessary since the visual state presented to the user is inconsistent with the DOM state used for hit-testing.